 After comparing manual and automated testing, we can’t say with any certainty whether automated testing is better than manual testing.

-Software testing is a complex and greatly varied process.
+Automated and manual software testing are complex and greatly varied processes.
 Depending on what’s being tested, at which stage, and for what purpose, different tests will be carried out.
 And this, of course, affects the choice between manual and automated testing.
 Some tests are better off automated and others should still be conducted manually.

 The best way for software development companies to up their skills is to combine manual and automated testing specialists, divide test tasks between them wisely, and make the best of both methods.
 Each project can combine manual and automated testing in different proportions, and it’s best to create a project’s testing strategy from the start.